 Does competition explain core-periphery dynamics in currency unions?
 The distances between core and periphery countries are often estimated from binary time-invariant classifications relying mostly upon demand, not supply disturbances.
-We derive new dynamic continuous (not binary) theory-based measures by explicitly modeling supply shocks as over-identifying restrictions.
-Using the Phillips-Sul method (Econometrica 2007), we identify hard-core, soft-core and periphery groups and study how these change over time.
-We find the core-periphery divide in Europe weakens after 1992.
-Our estimates suggest that competition (flexible product market regulations or imports) and euro adoption significantly decrease the likelihood of countries being classified as peripheral.
+This research derives new dynamic continuous (not binary) theory-based measures by explicitly modeling supply shocks as over-identifying restrictions.
+Using the Phillips-Sul method (Econometrica 2007), the research identifies hard-core, soft-core and periphery groups and asks how these change over time.
+It finds the core-periphery divide in Europe weakens after 1992.
+It estimates that competition (flexible product market regulations or imports) and euro adoption significantly decrease the likelihood of countries being classified as peripheral.